Do UV Dust Mite Vacuum Cleaners Work?

 UV light, or ultraviolet light, is a type of electromagnetic radiation that comes from the sun and artificial sources.
 There are 3 types UVB, UVA and UVC

-1. UVC Light: This has the shortest wavelength and is the most effective type of UV light at killing dust mites.
+UVC Light Best For Dust Mites: This has the shortest wavelength and is the most effective type of UV light at killing dust mites.
 However, it’s also harmful to human skin and eyes.
-UVC light can destroy the DNA and RNA of microorganisms, preventing them from reproducing.
+UVC light can destroy the DNA and RNA of dust mites, preventing them from reproducing.

 Some vacuums have these UVC lights, but there's a catch when it comes to dust mites: studies show that dust mites need to be exposed to UVC light for over five whole minutes before they start to die.
 Now, think about it.
 When you're vacuuming, you're moving around from spot to spot pretty fast, right?
 It's super unlikely that you'd ever hold the vacuum over one place long enough to zap those mites with UVC light effectively.